SankE342/winget-export/README.txt

 (13-Oct-2021): `RELEASE v2.0` - Source code packaged into a single executable file.
 Added more text prompts for higher clarity.

 (24-Oct-2021): Made some slight changes to make the python script easier to read.

+(26-Nov-2021): Turned main script into pure script and improved readibility.